the-teachingRSE-project/competencies/summarised_competencies.md

 While software is the common focus of all RSEs, there will be RSEs that have additionally specialised in the intricacies of one particular research domain, such as medical RSEs, digital humanities RSEs, or physics RSEs.
-This can often serve as a base domain for RSE specialisation as in @subsec:examplemaster.

 #### Data-focused RSE
 Data-focused RSEs work at the flourishing intersection between data science and RSE.